 Role of the Faculty Advisor

 Faculty members from each program serve as Faculty Advisors to continuing students who have completed all remedial requirements and 24 or more credits toward a diploma or associate degree program.
-Faculty Advisors are available during faculty office hours throughout the year and can help plan course schedules during Faculty Advising Days, which are scheduled prior to the beginning of each registration period.
+Faculty Advisors are available during faculty office hours throughout the year and can help you plan your course schedule during Faculty Advising Days.
+Faculty Advising days are scheduled prior to the beginning of each registration period.
+You can find your Faculty Advisor by following the steps under “Find Your Advisor” on this page.